Jagnate/Learning-Journey-Application/README.md

 Jin, Yilun, Yuanchi, Tinghan, Yuxuan, Dan.

 ## To run this code, you need:
-Start the command in the folder src
+First, Start the command in the folder src

-First, use this command to compile the code: javac -classpath .:./lib/jfreechart-1.5.0.jar:./lib/gnujaxp-1.jar:./lib/jcommon-1.0.24.jar test/test.java
+Second, use this command to compile the code: javac start/StartJourney.java

-Second, use this code to run this program: java test/test
+Finally, use this code to run this program: java -classpath .:./lib/jfreechart-1.5.0.jar:./lib/gnujaxp-1.jar:./lib/jcommon-1.0.24.jar start/StartJourney

 Now, enjoy our App!

-Notice: Your CV is in the folder src.
+Notice: Your CV is inside the folder src.